-The recommended course sequence is designed for full-time students who average 15 credit hours per semester.
+The recommended course sequence is designed for fulltime students who average 15 credit hours per semester.
 Students may need more time to complete major requirements based on placement testing.
-This additional time will entail some adjustments to the sequence recom-
+This additional time will entail some adjustments to the sequence recommended.